elcapo/regresa/README.md

 # Regresa

-**Regresa** is a Python package where I implemented my own versions of the algorithms presented by [Andrew Ng](https://www.andrewng.org) in his [Supervised Machine Learning: Regression and Classification](https://www.coursera.org/learn/machine-learning?specialization=machine-learning-introduction) course.
+**Regresa** is a Python package where I implemented my own versions of the logistic regression algorithms presented by [Andrew Ng](https://www.andrewng.org) in his [Supervised Machine Learning: Regression and Classification](https://www.coursera.org/learn/machine-learning?specialization=machine-learning-introduction) course.

 My motivations were: